Collaborating with the NHS to Achieve the National Standards for Healthcare Food and Drink 2022

 We support the ambition to promote health and nutrition via food procurement.
 An example of this is the recent change in pack size to some of the most popular sugar-sweetened beverages on our frameworks.
 The reduction of 380ml to 330ml brings these products in line with the mandatory GBSF standard to reduce availability of sugar to staff and visitors of the NHS.

-Organisations must continue to meet previous Commissioning for Quality and Innovation (CQUIN) standards 2017 – 2019
+Organisations must continue to meet previous CQUIN standards 2017 – 2019

 In 2017, CQUIN was launched as an incentive for trusts to implement changes that will improve the health and wellbeing of their workforce.
 Healthy food for NHS staff, visitors and patients was one of the three elements covered.